ibm-cloud-docs/AnalyticsEngine/customizing-cluster.md

 ```
 ### Change Ambari configurations

-Ambari configurations are only applicable for the management node.
-To ensure that these commands run only on the management node, add the following check to your script:
+Ambari configurations are only applicable for the master management node.
+To ensure that these commands run only on the master management node, add the following check to your script:

-`if [ "x$NODE_TYPE" == "xmanagement" ]`
+`if [ "x$NODE_TYPE" == "xmaster-management" ]`

 For example:
 ```
-if [ "x$NODE_TYPE" == "xmanagement" ]
+if [ "x$NODE_TYPE" == "xmaster-management" ]
 then
     echo "Updating ambari config properties"
     #change mapreduce.map.memory to 8192mb